madison-college-rails/git-workshop-spring-2014/BASICS.md

 # This information will be immutably included into every commit you make.
 git config --global user.name "John Doe" git config --global user.email johndoe@example.com

+# Set up this alias for the workshop.
+git alias graph "log --pretty=oneline --graph --decorate --all"
 ```

 ## Cloning